Zastava Arms: History

 Zastava Arms was heavily damaged during World War II.
-When Kragujevac was liberated on 21 October 1944, the weapons factory was repaired to working order within months and production began shortly after, with the 9mm M 1944 B2 submachine gun developed the same year.
+When Kragujevac was liberated on 21 October 1944, the weapons factory was repaired to working order within months and production began shortly after, with the 9 mm M 1944 B2 submachine gun developed the same year.
 The next postwar production rifle was the 7.92×57mm Mauser Model 1948 based on the Model 24.
 The production of air rifles and sporting rifles on the basis of the M48 rifle started in 1953.
-In 1954, Zastava started the production of shotguns and small bore rifles, as well as the 7.9 mm M53 ¨Sarac¨ machine gun.
+In 1954, Zastava started the production of shotguns and small bore rifles, as well as the 7.9 mm M53 "Sarac" machine gun.
 Batch production of the 7.62×39mm PAP M59 semi-automatic rifle started in 1964.
 In the 1964, the factory started the development of an automatic rifle based on the Kalashnikov system, which was designated the M67 in 1967.
 On the basis of the M67 rifle, the factory developed an automatic rifle chambered in 7.62×39mm, which was named the Zastava M70 in the following year.
 The Yugoslav People's Army adopted the M70 assault rifle into its arsenal in 1970.
 Small arms derivatives of the M70 produced rifles chambered in Western bloc ammunition such as 7.62×51mm NATO and 5.56×45mm NATO were also produced.
 In 1988, the factory developed a compact pistol in 9 mm Parabellum, the M88.

 In the 1980s, the plant for the M84, M86 in 7.62×54mmR and 12.7 NSV M87 machine guns began to operate.
 In July 1989, Zastava started the development of a double-action pistol in caliber 9mm PARA CZ 99.
-In 1992, the factory finished the development and testing and started batch production of the 7.62 mm M92 submachine gun, based on the M85 submachine gun.
+In 1992, the factory finished the development and testing and started batch production of the 7.62 mm M92 carbine, based on the M85 carbine.
 Using the Mauser mechanism, the factory developed a 12.7 mm long range rifle, the Black Arrow M93.

-During the Yugoslav Wars of 1991 to 1995, the United Nations placed economic sanctions on the import and export of weapons from Yugoslavia.
+During the Yugoslav Wars of 1991 to 1995, the United Nations imposed economic sanctions on the import and export of weapons from Yugoslavia.
 Production slowed as a result.
 In 1999, the factory was damaged by NATO bombing.

 In 2005, a memorandum of understanding was signed with Remington Arms to export hunting and sporting guns to the United States, Canada and Mexico.
 From 2005 to 2014, Zastava Arms underwent restructuring.

-In 2013, the Government of Serbia made a decision to convert debt of defense industry companies to state into shares in a company, with Zastava Arms owing the most at over 80 million euros in taxes.
+In 2013, the Government of Serbia decided to convert debt of defence industry companies to state into shares in a company, with Zastava Arms owing the most at over 80 million euros in taxes.
 However, the realization of that decision has been postponed indefinitely, making Zastava Arms the most indebted defense industry company in Serbia.